dvlunel/prompt-templates/README.md

 ![Alt text](assets/logo.png)

 A collection of reusable prompt templates for various domains, including coding, communication, creative writing, data analysis, design, documentation, frameworks, productivity, and more.
-This repository is organized for easy integration and extension.
+This repository is organized for easy integration and extension that is accessable via an cli command

 ## Features
 - Modular template structure by domain and use case